Local access with no logins — because your Zotero 7+ library is right there.

 03. "Summarize what I'm looking at"

 Reads the item you have selected in the Zotero UI right now, plus every highlight and note on its PDF.
-Works whether or not your annotations have been synced to zotero.org.
+Every AI-driven edit is snapshotted and tagged `ai-review` in Zotero, so you can one-click undo any change.

 04. Better BibTeX aware